2 Who is the controller of personal data?

 5 Who might we share your data with?

 The Company may transfer your personal data to freightcompanies.These recipients are only entitled to process your personal data on behalf of the Company while performing a service for the Company, for example delivering a product ordered by the Customer.
 The Company takes all reasonable legal, technical and organizational measures in order to ensure that your data is handled securely and with an adequate level of protection when transferring to, or sharing with, such selected third parties.

 The Company may also release your personal data to public authorities, for example the Tax Agency, where we are obligated to do so by law.
 In the event all or part of the Company’s operations are sold, the Company may transfer your personal data to a potential purchaser of the business.

 6 Transfers of personal data outside of the EU/EEA?

 Your personal data will only be processed within the EU/EEA.

 You have certain legal rights which you can enforce against the Company.
 Set forth below is a summary of these rights.
 For complete information regarding your rights, please see the General Data Protection Regulation, sections 3–5.

-b) Right to data portability.
-You have a right to a copy of the personal data which you have provided to the Company, in a structured, commonly used, and machine-readable format.
+b) Right to data portability (only sole proprietorships).
+If you are a customer through a sole proprietorship, you have a right to a copy of the personal data which you have provided to the Company, in a structured, commonly used, and machine-readable format.
 You also have the right to require that the Company transfer this personal data to another controller of personal data.
 The right to data portability applies to personal data which is processed in an automated manner and which is based on your consent or on an agreement to which you are a party.

 c) Correction of erroneous data.
 You have a right to require that the Company correct erroneous or incomplete information about you.